sdsmnc221/basic-react-native-unity/README.md

 - **ATTENTION: Every time changes are made inside the Unity Project, no matter which change is it, please re-export the project.**

 - **Loading more than one instance of the Unity runtime is not supported.** This is a crucial limitation, as mentioned in [here, from the Unity Blog](https://forum.unity.com/threads/using-unity-as-a-library-in-native-ios-android-apps.685195/), and also with the react-native-unity-view package, there are only one UnityExport.
 I still don’t know whether we can run multiple Unity scenes or views inside a single React Native App.
-For scenes, perhaps, I speculate creating a SceneManager inside the Unity Project (will test it laster).
+For scenes, perhaps, I speculate creating a SceneManager inside the Unity Project (will test it later).
 But for views (as in multiple instances of Unity), maybe it is not yet possible.

 ### Config and Run on Android

+- Export the Unity Project.

 - Normally all of the Gradle files in this repo are preconfigured.

     - If you're interested in the configs, please refer to [asmadsen's docs](https://github.com/asmadsen/react-native-unity-view).

     - OR just go look at [**android/settings.gradle**](android/settings.gradle), [**android/build.gradle**](android/build.gradle), [**android/app/build.gradle**](android/app/build.gradle) where there are the comment *// unity*.

 - *(Optional)* Make sure that **the minSdkVersion for everywhere inside this whole React Native project is at least 19**. *(You can run a search of 'minSdkVersion' inside VS Code to check.
-Sometimes it isn't always 19 eveyrwhere, sometimes.
+Sometimes it isn't always 19 everywhere, sometimes.
 But not in this repo...)*

 - Plug in your Android device and run: